Topics: Accounts Payable Process, Accounts Receivable Process

 Adhering to a cash-only policy also places businesses at a competitive disadvantage.
 Competitors leveraging credit in AR and AP can manage their financial resources more strategically, adapt to market changes more swiftly, and offer their customers and suppliers more attractive terms.
 This flexibility can lead to better supplier deals, improved customer loyalty, and a stronger market position.

 While a cash-only approach may seem simpler and more straightforward, it ignores the complexities and dynamics of modern business operations.
-Credit transactions manifested through AR and AP are financial tools and strategic enablers that allow businesses to thrive in a competitive landscape.
+Credit transactions manifested through payables and receivables are financial tools and strategic enablers that allow businesses to thrive in a competitive landscape.
 They provide the necessary flexibility for managing cash flow, capitalising on opportunities, and sustaining growth.

 Now that we understand the importance of credit transactions, let’s explore the symbiosis between AR and AP.
 Let’s get straight to it and see how these two impact different aspects of business –